-Asked for an interview this year, Jackson refused but replied to 48 Hours in a lengthy email in which he stated, "I Stand firm in my Integrity regarding the Jodie [sic] Huisentruit case."
+Asked for an interview by 48 Hours in 2018, Jackson refused but replied in a lengthy email in which he stated, "I Stand firm in my Integrity regarding the Jodie [sic] Huisentruit case."

-When Huisentruit still wasn't at work by 5:30 a.m., Kuns called and got Jodi's home answering machine (no cell phones in this case).
+When Huisentruit still wasn't at work by 5:30 a.m., Kuns called and got Jodi's home answering machine.
 At 6 a.m., Kuns still wasn't particularly alarmed, assuming Jodi had gone back to sleep.
 At the worst, she thought, perhaps Jodi had fallen in the shower.
 She ended up filling in for her on Daybreak, an hour-long show.

 At 7 a.m. someone at the station called police to request a welfare check on Huisentruit.

-"Jodi had been really up and down before her disappearance," Kuns said.
+"Jodi had been really up and down before her disappearance," Kuns told Benson.
 "She would fall asleep in edit bays…and later in the day be really perky.
 I wondered what was going on with her.
 I would not be surprised if drugs were involved."

 Bednar theorized that Huisentruit's abduction could have been drug-related, telling the Elk River Star, "1995 was a pretty busy time for drugs like marijuana, cocaine, and meth in small towns along Interstate 35, and there was a large-scale drug operation in Mason City at the time of Jodi's disappearance."